doubtfire-lms/doubtfire-api/README.md

 $ brew install imagemagick libmagic pdftk
 ```

+This step may take up to 20 minutes to complete as the pdftk compilation process is slow.
+Refer to the GitHub issue [here](https://github.com/docmunch/homebrew-pdftk/issues/5).

 #### 5. Install Doubtfire API dependencies

 Clone project and change your working directory to the api: